memlens/blog/content/en/blog/linux-au-quotidient/navigating-the-Linux-Filesystem-Like-a-Pro.md

 ### **4. Paths: The Address System of Linux**

-Every file and directory in Linux has a **path**—a unique address that tells you where it lives.
+Every file and directory in Linux has a **path** a unique address that tells you where it lives.

 #### **🔹 Absolute Path (The Full Address)**
 An **absolute path** starts from `/` (the root directory) and gives the complete address of a file or folder.